 3.2.6.1 Engine room openings in position 1 or 2 shall be properly framed and efficiently enclosed by steel casings of ample strength.
-Where the casings are not protected by any superstructures, trunks or deckhouses arranged to the satisfaction of the Register, their strength shall be specially considered.
+Where the casings are not protected by any superstructures, trunks or deckhouses approved by the Register, the calculations confirming their strength shall be submitted to the Register for review.